UtrechtUniversity/mimosa/README.md

 MIMOSA is a recent simple IAM based on FAIR, with 26 regions covering the whole world.
 It is a relatively simple Cost-Benefit IAM but still covers the relevant technological and socio-economic dynamics.
 Temperature is a linear function of cumulative CO2 emissions.
 MIMOSA uses the DICE sea-level rise module.
 The mitigation costs, population, initial capital stock and baseline GDP and CO2 emissions are regional.
 The direct regional mitigation costs are calculated as area under the Marginal Abatement Cost (MAC) curve, and have been calibrated to the IPCC AR6 WGIII database.

+## Documentation and usage:
+Please refer to the extensive model documentation on <https://utrechtuniversity.github.io/mimosa/>.

 ### General

 The model is written in the Python optimisation package [Pyomo](https://www.pyomo.org/).
 It is mainly an `AbstractModel`